johnno1962/SwiftTrace/README.md

 # SwiftTrace

 Trace Swift and Objective-C method invocations of non-final classes in an app bundle or framework.
-Think [Xtrace](https://github.com/johnno1962/Xtrace) but for Swift and Objective-C.
+Think [Xtrace](https://github.com/johnno1962/Xtrace) but for Swift and Objective-C. You can also add "aspects" to member functions of non-final Swift classes to have a closure called before or after a function implementation executes which in turn can modify incoming arguments or the return value!

 SwiftTrace is most easily used as a CocoaPod and can be added to your project by temporarily adding the following line to it's Podfile:

     pod 'SwiftTrace'

-This project has been updated to Swift 5 from Xocde 10.2.:
+This project has been updated to Swift 5 from Xcode 10.2.:

-    pod 'SwiftTrace', '5.2.0'
+    pod 'SwiftTrace', '5.3.0'

-Once the project has rebuilt import SwiftTrace into the application's AppDelegate and add something like the following to the beginning of it's didFinishLaunchingWithOptions method:
+Once the project has rebuilt, import SwiftTrace into the application's AppDelegate and add something like the following to the beginning of it's didFinishLaunchingWithOptions method:

     SwiftTrace.traceBundleContaining( theClass: type(of: self) )